Letter Grade Designations

 W

 The W designation is not calculated in the GPA and no credit is awarded for the course.
-This may adversely affect the student’s ability to register in subsequent quarters and may affect the student’s financial aid award.
+This may adversely affect the student’s ability to register in subsequent terms and may affect the student’s financial aid award.
 See Academic Standards and Progress for more information.

 • Grade is not calculated in GPA by Cascadia, and no credit is awarded for the course.